swiftlang/swift-evolution/proposals/NNNN-nonescapable-stdlib-primitives.md

 }
 ```

 This conformance is currently limited to copyable and escapable cases, and it is using the classic, copying form of the switch statement, with `case let (l?, r?)` semantically making full copies of the two wrapped values.
 We do intend to soon generalize the `Equatable` protocol to support noncopyable and/or nonescapable conforming types.
-When that becomes possible, `Optional` will want to immediately embrace this generalization, to start allowing checking whether two noncopyable/nonescapable instances are equal:
+When that becomes possible, `Optional` will want to immediately embrace this generalization, to allow comparing two noncopyable/nonescapable instances for equality:

 ```swift
 extension Optional: Equatable where Wrapped: Equatable & ~Copyable & ~Escapable {